theopenconversationkit/tock-bot-open-data/README.md

                   ngrok http 8080
               ```

-     * A sample action project configuration is available here : [google_actions_fr.json](https://raw.githubusercontent.com/voyages-sncf-technologies/tock-bot-open-data/master/src/main/resources/google_actions_fr.json) - you will need to set the ngrock host.
+     * A sample action project configuration is available here : [google_actions_fr.json](https://raw.githubusercontent.com/voyages-sncf-technologies/tock-bot-open-data/master/src/main/resources/google_actions_fr.json) - you will need to set the ngrok host.

 * In the end you have to launch the class fr.vsct.tock.bot.open.data.StartKt.
 The bot is up! :)